How the framework works

 Steady increases in revenue from 2009 to 2014 were the result of relatively sustained oil prices, the completion of new projects and production increases from these projects as they came online.
 The drop in revenue in 2015 and 2016 is a direct result of the drop in the price of oil.

 Figure 7: Oil sands royalty project revenue

-The data provided gives an overview of the costs, revenue and royalty paid for each oil sands project in Alberta for 2016.
+The data provided gives an overview of the costs, revenue and royalty paid for each oil sands project in Alberta.